SMS Short Codes

 CTIA Short Code Compliance

 The CTIA is a nonprofit trade association that represents the wireless carriers.
 This group was set up to develop, maintain and enforce best practices for short code texting.
 The CTIA actively audits all SMS short code programs in the US to ensure companies are following the rules and to keep consumers protected.
-The CTIA is largely focused on things like making sure people who are receiving texts have explicitly opted in, SMS marketing programs are disclosing the correct compliance verbiage and that short codes are sending content that is not in violation of their guidelines.
+They are largely focused on things like making sure people who are receiving texts have opted in, SMS marketing programs are disclosing the correct compliance verbiage and that short codes are sending content that's not in violation of their guidelines.

 TCPA Short Code Compliance